Nolan1324/cryptopals-solves/sets/4/31/README.md

 }
 ```

 The key idea appears to be to remove the early return.
-This means that no matter if the the arrays differ at the first byte or the final byte, the function will always compare all the bytes, theortically taking the same amount of time.
+This means that no matter if the arrays differ at the first byte or the final byte, the function will always compare all the bytes, theoretically taking the same amount of time.

 I am not entirely certain what specific advantage the bitwise operations provide.
 My guess is that bitwise operations reveal less information than something like